Only recently emerging on our healing horizon,

 Hyperbaric Oxygen

-Thom et al (Philadelphia, PA) has shown that HBO stimulates the
+stem-cell growth factors Dr. Stephen Thom et al (USA) has shown that HBO

-bone-marrow production of stem cells (link).
-Specifically, stem cells
+stimulates the bone-marrow production of stem cells.
+Specifically, stem

 Omental Surgery